fengzhijie88/elevator-project/README.md

 ### fast-histogram
 For plotting histograms, we used fast-histogram package that can be installed from https://pypi.org/project/fast-histogram/.
 In the situation of plotting large amount of data, it significantly improves the efficiency compared to matplotlib.

+## Simulation
+The code imcludes all simulation used in the paper.
+The implementation of theretical calculation is not necessarily included.
+The model parameters are set as used in the paper, and can be modified by changing the values.
+### Infinite capacity
+The ""
+### Finite capacity